yashsriv/tango/README.md

-ret          // return from a function reti         // return a value from a function setret arg1  // set arg1 to return value of a function halt         // halts the program printi arg1  // Prints a printc arg1  // Prints a prints arg1  // Prints a
+ret          // return from a function reti         // return a value from a function setret arg1  // set arg1 to return value of a function halt         // halts the program.
+We can pass a status code by using param printi arg1  // Prints a printc arg1  // Prints a prints arg1  // Prints a